An open API service indexing awesome lists of open source software.

 * excellent performance, comparable to C

-* danger mode gave a very little performance boost (with clang)
+* danger mode gave some performance boost

 [see source](nim)